Quarto & R Markdown Tutorial

 Custom functions

-Custom functions can be kept in a separate R file (here custom_Fct.R) and then imported with the source() command.
-In the following example, the custom_Fct.R file is located on GitHub.
+Custom functions can be kept in a separate R file and imported with source().
+In the following example the file custom_Fct.R is sourced directly from GitHub.

 Now the imported function (here myMAcomp) can be used.